 Welfare at slaughter

-The Company has specific expectations to ensure that animals are humanely slaughtered in our global network of approved slaughterhouses, enforced through independent audits of key welfare indicators.
-These objective measurement systems are aligned with recognized national and international standards such as the North American Meat Institute and the World Organization for Animal Health.
-The slaughterhouses on our approved supplier list are required to meet these welfare standards, which are independently audited annually to ensure compliance.
+The Company has specific expectations to ensure that animals are humanely slaughtered in the approved slaughterhouses within our global supply chain.
+These expectations are defined in species specific standards and audit criteria and verified through independent audits at these approved slaughterhouses of specific key welfare indicators.
+These key welfare indicators (KWIs) are objective measurement systems are aligned with recognized national and international standards such as the North American Meat Institute and the World Organization for Animal Health.
+Slaughterhouses on our approved supplier list are required to meet these welfare standards, which are independently audited annually to ensure compliance.

-For more than two decades, we have worked with others in the industry and respected experts, such as Dr. Temple Grandin, to better understand and improve performance on issues associated with animal welfare at slaughter.
-We continue to monitor progress and identify opportunities for improvement.
+For more than two decades, we have worked with the industry and respected experts, such as Dr. Temple Grandin, to better understand and improve performance on issues associated with animal welfare at slaughter.
+We remain steadfast in our commitment to improving the health and welfare of animals in our supply chain throughout their lives, and we continue to monitor progress and identify opportunities to improve.

 How we stay on track